-Follow the advice of the lean development movement and get everything in front of actual learners as early as possible and identify points of confusion before money is spent developing materials
+Follow the advice of the lean development movement and get everything in front of actual learners as early as possible and identify points of confusion before you spend money on developing materials in any eLearning authoring creation software!

 Today we're going to chat with Christopher about the intersection where instructional design and online learning meet.
 But enough preambles, let's jump right into it! 🏊